 1.3 EMR Tender Activities

 1.3.1 A Permitted Affiliate may prepare for and participate in the process for the award of the activities referred to in paragraphs 1.1 and 1.2 and if such preparation and participation has been included in a Business Strategy and an Annual Budget which have been approved and adopted under paragraph 6, the costs thereof shall be BSC Costs and Sections C10.2.1(d) and D7.3.1 shall not apply in respect of such BSC Costs.

+[124-D]1A Settlement Services Provider Preparation for Market Changes

+1A.1 Preparatory Work

+1A.1.1 Subject always to Section C10.2.1(d), the Permitted Affiliate established pursuant to paragraphs 1.1 and 1.2 of this Annex C-1 may undertake (either itself or through a service provider) preparatory work, including developing the necessary systems and processes that may be necessary, in relation to schemes established by, or proposed to be established by, the Secretary of State from time to time.

 2. Uniform Network Code Gas Performance Assurance Framework Administrator (PAFA) role